LeJeko/homebridge-eedomus-outlet-meter/README.md

 ## Description
 A simple Homebridge plugin for eddomus outlets providing data to Elgato Eve app using Fakegato-History.
+Appears as a regular outlet with _"in use"_ state in Home app.

 eedomus box create two separate periph_id for "state" and "power metering".
 Usually the second one was the next periph_id but you can change it if needed.
 You can avoid accidental shutdown, with the "lock_on" option.